markwkiehl/particle_device_blueprint/README.md

   - **Core** is a WiFi device with built-in LED on D7.

 # 1. Prepare Your Hardware
-If your devices has a built-in LED connected to GPIO D7 (Boron, Argon, Photon 2, Photon, Electron), then your hardware only needs a power connection.
+If your device has a built-in LED connected to GPIO D7 (Boron, Argon, Photon 2, Photon, Electron), then your hardware only needs a power connection.
 Other devices will need to connect an LED to the Particle hardware and revise the sketch to reference a GPIO replacement for D7.

 # 2. Create Integration (Webhook) on the Particle Cloud